uNiversaI/KVIrc/doc/FAQ.md

    If you still can't get it to work, please either subscribe to the KVIrc mailing list (see www.kvirc.net) and report the problem there.
-Alternatively open a issue at https://github.com/kvirc/KVIrc/issues or join #kvirc on Freenode and ask the channel members for a hint.
+Alternatively open a issue at https://github.com/kvirc/KVIrc/issues or join #kvirc on freenode and ask the channel members for a hint.

-2.2 Internal Compiler Errors?
+### 2.2 Internal Compiler Errors?

    Compile errors like this:
        In file [somefile]:[someline] internal error: